 LDL-C (Low-density lipoprotein cholesterol) is one of the main parameters of national guidelines for the prevention of coronary heart disease.
 Nevertheless LDL-C levels are insufficient to identify individuals at high risk, since many "events" occur in individuals without elevated LDL-C.

 Limitations of total cholesterol for CVD risk stratification

 Cardiovascular events are not necessarily associated with high total cholesterol levels.
 In fact, 35% of CHD occur in people with total cholesterol levels below 200 mg/dL.

 The predictive value of traditional atherosclerotic risk markers is limited.
 Lp-PLA2 is able to overcome these limitations and, therefore, represents a powerful tool to close the diagnostic gap.

-Limitations of currently used cardiovascular risk assessment
+Limitations of currently used CVD risk assessment